-Bluethumb now hosts the feature where collectors can communicate directly with the artists.
-To make sure everyone involved has a good experience and is treated fairly, we've put together the following terms and guidelines below.
+Bluethumb now hosts an amazing feature where collectors can communicate directly with artists.
+This communication is monitored by the Bluethumb team to make sure the communication guidelines are adhered to.
+It's also to ensure everyone involved has a good experience and is treated fairly.
+So we've put together the following terms and guidelines below.

 Sales and orders